 I found these little pink … things … back in October 2016 when I was experience A LOT of pain with sexual intercourse.
 I mean, a lot.
 I was desperate.
-After reading the reviews on how many women who use Vuva Magnetic Dilators had relief from painful sex, I was hooked.
+After reading the reviews on how many others who use Vuva Magnetic Dilators had relief from painful sex, I was hooked.
 But…I also couldn’t afford to purchase the kit.
 And, let’s face it – I had my doubts about magnets in dilators (dildos?) helping me with anything.

 So, I wrote the company.
 Tara, the creator and founder, immediately wrote me back.
 She, too, suffers from Endometriosis.
 She also suffers from Vulvodynia and said her magnetic dilators helped her tremendously with her vaginal and pelvic pain, especially with sex!
-AND – she offered to send me two dilators for free because she truly believed they would help and wanted to help women in pain.
+AND – she offered to send me two dilators for free because she truly believed they would help and wanted to help other’s in pain.

 She didn’t ask me to write this review.
 I just wanted to.
 And…again…I still had my doubts.